Fitzroy, Victoria: Art

 There are many small commercial art galleries, artist-run spaces and artist studios located within the suburb.
 Fitzroy has a thriving street art community and is also the home of Gertrude Contemporary Art Spaces and the Centre for Contemporary Photography.

 Live performance

 Fitzroy was the primary home of the little band scene, an experimental post-punk scene which thrived from 1978 to 1981.
 Initially led by local groups the Primitive Calculators and Whirlywirld, it helped foster the careers of a number of notable musicians, including members of Dead Can Dance and Hunters & Collectors.

 Today Fitzroy is a hub for live music in Melbourne, and plays host to several prominent venues.

 Heritage

 Fitzroy is home to many Victorian era buildings.

-The Moran and Cato warehouse designed by R.A.
+The Moran & Cato warehouse designed by R.A.
 Lawson is considered to be of high architectural merit.
 The Champion Hotel is notable for its grand and flamboyant Edwardian design.

 A number of buildings and sites have been included on the Victorian Heritage Inventory (VHI) or classified by the National Trust (NT).
 These include: